-- $-f'' < \text{full\path\to\gnat\bin} > ''$ provides the full path to bin directory of the gnat version you wish to use e.g. $-f''F : \GNAT \setminus 2009 \setminus bin''$ .
-If it is not specified, the gnat version reachable via your PATH environment variable is used; - $-o'' < \text{full\path\of\initial\file}''$ provides the full path to the file under test or, if it is used, the full path of the project file e.g. $-o''F : \vv70\code''$ .
-If it is not specified, the current directory is used instead; - -w"<full\path\of\target\dir>" specifies a directory for the parser's entire output.
+- -f"<full_path_to_gnat_bin>" provides the full path to bin directory of the GNAT version you wish to use e.g. -f"F:\GNAT\2009\bin".
+If it is not specified, the GNAT version reachable via your PATH environment variable is used; - -o"<full_path_of_initial_file>" provides the full path to the file under test or, if it is used, the full path of the project file e.g. -o"F:\vv70\code".
+If it is not specified, the current directory is used instead; - -w"<full_path_of_target_dir>" specifies a directory for the parser's entire output.
 If this switch is omitted the current directory is used instead.
 If the directory does not exist it will be created.
-Useful to specify a target working directory; - -e"<GNAT\project\switches>" if a GNAT project file is necessary to compile or browse the source and object files, this switch must be used.
+This switch is useful in order to specify a target working directory; - -e"<GNAT_project_switches>" if a GNAT project file is necessary to compile or browse the source and object files, this switch must be used.
 It should contain the normal GNAT switches related to project files: -P -X etc. These will be passed automatically to gnatmake, gnatbind or gnatls by the parser.
-Compulsory if a project file is present; - -a"<gnatmake\switches>" if gnatmake needs specific switches for the file under test this switch should be used.
-Usually not necessary unless compilation problems occur;

--b"<gnatbind\switches>" if gnatbind needs specific switches for the file under test this switch should be used.
-Usually not necessary unless binding problems occur;

--c"<gnatls\switches>" if gnatls needs specific switches for the file under test this switch should be used.
-Usually not necessary unless browsing problems occur.
+This switch is compulsory if a project file is present; - -a<gnatmake_switches> if gnatmake needs specific switches for the file under test this switch should be used.
+This switch is usually not necessary unless compilation problems occur; - -b<gnatbind_switches> if gnatbind needs specific switches for the file under test this switch should be used.
+This switch is usually not necessary unless binding problems occur; - -c<gnatls_switches> if gnatls needs specific switches for the file under test this switch should be used.
+This switch is usually not necessary unless browsing problems occur.